quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 - it does not use the 0b111 config ID; OR
 - it uses the 0b111 config ID, it is in a long header packet, and its self- encoded length does not match the length in the long header field.
+- the server is self-encoding CID length, but the length is not consistent with the config ID.

 When load balancers are guaranteed to have a superset of all server configurations, but servers might have no configuration at all, all valid QUIC